 What are your suggestions for the admissions office?

-Applicants generally praised the admissions office for their organization and friendliness, suggesting a balance between professionalism and approachability.
-Common feedback included making the interview process more conversational and providing more information to interviewees on logistics.
+Most applicants praised the admissions office for providing a positive and well-organized experience, suggesting a balance of professionalism and approachability.
+They also recommended enhancing the interview process by making it more conversational and providing detailed logistical information to interviewees.

 Incredibly wonderful experience.
 Rachael and Jan did a great job organizing the interview.
 Dean Johnsen and all the faculty conducting the interviews were great!
 Keep up the good work!